Pungyeon/clean-go-article/README.md

 })
 ```

-The rest of the values are by initialised to their default `false` values (except for `Arguments`, which, as an interface has a default value of `nil`).
-Not only are we much safer, we are more clear with our intentions and in this case, we could actually write less code.
-This is an all around win.
+The rest of the values are initialised to their default value of `false` (except for `Arguments`, which as an interface has a default value of `nil`).
+Not only are we much safer with this approach, but we are also much clear with our intentions.
+In this case, we could actually write less code.
+This is an all-around win for everyone on the project.

-A last note on this, is that it's not always possible to change the function signatures.
-As in this case, we don't have control of our `QueueDeclare` function signature, since this is from the RabbitMQ library.
-It's not our code, we can't change it.
-However, we can wrap these functions, to suit our purposes:
+One final note on this: It's not always possible to change a function's signature.
+In this case, for example, we don't actually have control over our `QueueDeclare` function signature because it's from the RabbitMQ library.
+It's not our code, so we can't change it.
+However, we can wrap these functions to suit our purposes:

 ```go
 type RMQChannel struct {